dimianni/gulp_config/README.md

 # My Gulp Configuration

 This is a basic gulp configuration, which is perfectly suitable for landing page development and can be easily tweaked for any needs.
+It was my core configuration that I used for development up until I have built my [webpack configuration](https://github.com/dimianni/my-webpack-configuration).

 ## To clone the repo, run the following command: